google/api

 Verb = ":" LITERAL ;

-The syntax `*` matches a single path segment.
-The syntax `**` matches zero
+The syntax `*` matches a single URL path segment.
+The syntax `**` matches

-or more path segments, which must be the last part of the path except the
+zero or more URL path segments, which must be the last part of the URL path

 The syntax `Variable` matches part of the URL path as specified by its